 If you are interested in working as an Anaesthesiologist in Denmark / Scandinavia, Medicolink finds it relevant for you to become acquainted with the following information, prior to your recruitment process.

 Healthcare service in Denmark is almost exclusively covered publicly, financed by the five regions.
 The health services are organized into a primary healthcare sector (GPs and private practicing specialist doctors) and a secondary healthcare sector (hospitals and outpatient units), i.e. the GPs function as gatekeepers for the hospitals and specialist doctors.
 There are a number of private clinics, but the highest proportion of patients are treated in the public institutions.

 Being an anaesthesiology speciality in Denmark

-There are about 1200 anaesthesiology specialist working in Denmark.
-They primarily work in hospitals and only few of them work full time in the private healthcare sector.
-A standard working week in Denmark is 37 hours and the starting salary for a specialist doctor is about 53.000 DKK (equivalent to 7100 EUR, with a total yearly income of about 85.200 EUR).
+Anaesthesiology specialist primarily work in hospitals and only few of them work full time in the private healthcare sector.
+A standard working week in Denmark is 37 hours and the starting salary for a specialist doctor is about 108 665 EUR yearly (including pension benefits).